20 JavaScript concept every developer should know

 8. Promises

-Promises are JavaScript’s way of handling asynchronous operations in a cleaner way than callbacks.
-They represent a value that may be available now, in the future, or never.
-Using .then() and .catch() methods, you can define actions for when the operation succeeds or fails.
+Promises simplify asynchronous programming in JavaScript.
+Essentially, they act as placeholders for values that may be available immediately, later, or never.
+Through the .then() and .catch() methods, developers can handle both successful and failed operations efficiently.
 Promises improve readability and avoid deeply nested callbacks (callback hell), making async code more manageable.

 9. Async/Await